Atlantic Terminal: 20th century

+21st century

+The MTA approved plans in March 1998 to renovate the Atlantic Avenue–Pacific Street subway station and the adjoining LIRR terminal, as well as build the Atlantic Terminal shopping mall above the station.
+Work on the stations' renovation began in 2000, and work on the shopping mall commenced the next year.
 On January 5, 2010, a new entry pavilion, designed by di Domenico + Partners, opened, providing improved connections between the LIRR, subways, and buses.
 In March 2010, the station was renamed Atlantic Terminal after a six-year reconstruction project, during which trains continued to operate.

 In 2014, the LIRR announced that service from Babylon and Hicksville would go directly to Atlantic Terminal during New York Islanders games at Barclays Center.
 Passengers previously had to transfer at Jamaica to go to Babylon or Hicksville.

 Since the opening of Grand Central Madison and the introduction of new schedules in February 2023, most service to Atlantic Terminal has been provided by a high-frequency shuttle service to and from Jamaica.

-Accident
+2017 accident

 During the morning rush hour of January 4, 2017, a train overran the bumper block at the end of track 6, injuring 103, none seriously.
 There were 650 passengers on the train, which had originated from Far Rockaway.
+The accident occurred at about 8:20 a.m.
+Two cars of the six-car M7 electric multiple unit train involved were severely damaged when it collided with the bumper at a speed of 10 to 15 mph.
 The incident was compared to a September 2016 train crash at Hoboken Terminal in Hoboken, New Jersey, wherein a train also overran a bumper block.

-The accident occurred at about 8:20 a.m.
-Two carriages of the six-carriage electric multiple unit involved were severely damaged when it collided with the buffer stop at a speed of 10 to 15 mph.
-The National Transportation Safety Board and Federal Railway Administration opened investigations into the accident.
+The National Transportation Safety Board (NTSB) and Federal Railway Administration opened investigations into the accident.
+On February 6, 2018, the NTSB released their Railroad Safety Brief on the accident.
+They determined the probable cause to be the engineer falling asleep due to chronic fatigue.
+The chronic fatigue was in part attributed to undiagnosed sleep apnea.